Estimated reading time: 7 minutes

 These are just a handful of the many harmful consequences that come with using drugs and alcohol from a young age.
 Make your comments situation-specific.

-If you know a student struggles with depression and is using alcohol as a coping mechanism, tell them that alcohol is actually a depressant.
+If you know a student who struggles with depression and is using alcohol as a coping mechanism, tell them that alcohol is actually a depressant.
 Drinking makes depression worse.
 Not better.

 Know the Signs